Analysis | Scott Atlas will forever be the face of surrender to the coronavirus

 He went on to praise the president’s approach.

 “The strategy here that has been outlined by the briefings this week is very clear,” Atlas said, referring to the White House briefings.
 “We know that more relaxation is going to get more cases.
 By the way, you don’t eradicate a virus by locking down.
 That’s just a complete misconception.
 We know that with socializing, we are going to get more cases.
 We need to protect the vulnerable, double down on that.
-We need to make sure that hospitals are not overextended and, in fact, most hospitals are not.”
+We need to make sure that hospitals are not overextended, and, in fact, most hospitals are not.”

 This was the central component of Atlas’s approach: let it spread but protect those at risk.
 He maintained that position throughout his tenure at the White House, pushing back against the idea that it constituted an embrace of “herd immunity” — that is, slowing the virus’s spread by letting more people be exposed to it and building antibodies against it.
 But while he objected to the term, he was clearly open to the concept, as he had been in that June appearance on Carlson’s show.